-- On a smaller scale, driving on back roads, hiking, or taking a float trip under any colorful forest canopy on a clear, blue-sky day is like having acres of shining stained glass above.
+- On a smaller scale, drive on back roads, hike, or take a float trip under a colorful forest canopy on a clear, blue-sky day.
+It's like having acres of shining stained glass above!

-- Even treeless areas, such as prairies and roadsides, display beautiful shades of gold, purple, olive, and auburn of autumn wildflowers, shrubs, and curing, rustling grasses.
+- Even treeless areas, such as prairies and roadsides, display beautiful shades of gold, purple, olive, and auburn with autumn wildflowers, shrubs, and curing, rustling grasses.